data-dependent/osrs-guides/skilling.md

 Below we describe in text the actions in the clip.
  - **Tick 1**: The skilling timer decrements to -1.
 During client input, we start making a teak stock, which removes our interaction with the fishing spot, sets our skilling timer to 2, and puts a weak command in our queue to make a teak stock.
  - **Tick 2**: The skilling timer decrements to 1.
 During client input, we start interacting with the fishing spot.
-This deletes the teak stock command from our queue.
+This interruption deletes the teak stock command from our queue.
  - **Tick 3**: The skilling timer decrements to 0.
 During our turn, in interactions with npcs, we get a roll for a fish.

 This rhythm repeats: notice that on **Tick 1** we crucially interrupted our fishing with a knife-log to set the skilling timer using the knife log rather than the fishing spot.
 We could have also started interacting with the fishing spot on **Tick 1**.